KrisSiegel/ozp-center/docs/build-deploy.md

 Enter the URL where Apps Mall static files (*.js, *.css, etc.) will be hosted from, if the host/port is different from the HUD or AML start page:
 ```
-If you leave this blank, no bundle will be created for a static-file-only installation; instead, one bundle will be created for both static and dynamic content, whith the services bundle still separate.
+If you leave this blank, no bundle will be created for a static-file-only installation; instead, one bundle will be created for both static and dynamic content, with the services bundle still separate.

-After you have responded to the prompts, the script will create a sister directory to the top-level directory, called "builds", and place two or three tarballs in it, ozone-static (if you spuulied a static host URL at the prompt), ozone-services.tgz and ozone-ui.tgz.
+After you have responded to the prompts, the script will create a sister directory to the top-level directory, called "builds", and place two or three tarballs in it, ozone-static (if you supplied a static host URL at the prompt), ozone-services.tgz and ozone-ui.tgz.

 Note that the bundle-tiered.sh script is destructive to the starting directory.
 It creates a sister directory, ozone-ui-build and moves the apps and public/lib directories over to that directory, since they are not needed by the API server.
 It also moves the node_modules over, since that is very large and doing a recursive copy would take a long time.
 Finally, it modifies the custom config script indicated by package.json.